futurepixels/futurepixels.co.uk/content/posts/2023-10-18-Using-legacy-peer-deps-in-node-js.md

 ## WTF!
 How?!
 Why?!
 FFS NPM!

-As you can imagine, the NodeJS/JavaScript/NPM’s eco system  is crazy and were put to blame straight away.
+As you can imagine, the NodeJS/JavaScript/NPM’s eco-system  is crazy and were put to blame straight away.
 So, I called up one of the team and explained the crazy shit that it’s doing and they straight away asked “do you use legacy peer deps?”… "Yeah" - I paused, and continued with “why?”.
 My delayed response was me realising that I’d blindly used something I was not fully knowledgable about, for various reasons.
 Unfortunately, the main reason for this was speed - something that’s been reflected on the since as my knowledge on NodeJS/JavaScript is not comparable to what it was when I was a PHP programmer.
 It was here I realised that I had failed myself as an engineer...

 I had also blamed the tool, that’s not something I should be doing!